Acorn-Studios/robot-game-frc-application/README.md

 # Robot Game (frc application)
 I'm applying for my FRC team this is the project!

-1-week deadline from Thursday Oct 17th
+1-week deadline from Thursday, Oct 17th

+#### Notes
+I am fairly new to Godot and I also was really busy while making this so consider it a prototype.

 ## 🔗 Links
 [Robot model](https://grabcad.com/library/frc-2881-2024-off-season-robot-1) <br>